shawnfielding/Refrigerecipe/README.md

 2) The app takes the inventory and searches through a database or API of recipes to find a selection which require little or no purchases of additional ingredients
 3)  you choose the recipe you want and it gives you a shopping list
 4) you can either send the shopping list to instacart or to yourself via SMS at a future time (reminder)

+Requirements:
+Node/Express: done.
+  GETs: recipes, needed food
+  Post: fridge food

+New package: peapod, google calendar?

+Mysql database
+  Structure:
+  userid, password (should be the same as peadpod) userhas id: userid, foodid foodid, foodname userecipeid, userid(fk), recipeid(fk) (if we save recipes) recipeid, recipeurl, recipename (if we save recipes)

+ Interfaces required:
+ login
+ view/edit fridge ingredients
+ view recipes (possbily with identified missing ingredients?)
+ (would we need an interface for missing ingredients if we sent them to peapod?
+Maybe.)

+ SEO note:  Shawn: look into google mobile recipe data structure and schema.org possibilities.